-3. Parents and teens cannot be “buddies.”
-That skateboard might look like fun and exciting for trying to “olly a half pipe,” but a broken hip is forever.
+3. You’re not their buddy — Parents and teens cannot be “buddies.”
+That skateboard might look like fun and sound exciting when trying to “olly a half pipe,” but a broken hip is forever.
 Their music may seem interesting, but bleeding from the ears is no laughing matter.
-And trying to decipher the meaning of T-shirts or tattoos has been known to cause aggressive oozing of inner brain matter.
+And trying to decipher the meaning of T-shirts or tattoos has been known to cause aggressive oozing of inner brain tissue.

-4. Teens who are more than two hours late for their curfew should just report in at the local police station to save time.
+4. Set a curfew — Teens who are more than two hours late for their curfew should just report in at the local police station to save time.
 That’s where they will find their mother — sobbing and filling out missing person reports.
 If more than three hours past curfew, the belated teen may want to check out the website: onyourown.com.

-5. Allow unlimited access to television shows, games and the Internet in 75 percent of the rooms.
+5. Don’t limit screen time — Allow unlimited access to television shows, games and the Internet in 75% of the rooms.
 That way, no one (least of all — and this is important — the parents) can be held responsible for anyone’s personal idea of entertainment.
-After all, it was in the room and it was turned on; the overgrown people upstairs just happened to walk in and stay for seven hours playing, “Violence Squared: The Sequel.”
+After all, it was in the room and it was turned on; the young adults upstairs just happened to spend seven hours playing, “Violence, Blood & Death Squared VI.”
 Not your fault.